Probing Bardeen-Cooper-Schrieffer pairing and quasiparticle formation in ultracold gases by Rydberg atom spectroscopy

 The trimer state [cf.\ \Fig{fig:spectrum}(b)] offers richer physics.
 The figure displays three dashed lines, representing the angular momenta of the two particles occupying the bound state, denoted by $(\ell_1,\ell_2)$.
 Similarly to the dimer state, peaks corresponding to states with mixed angular momenta, e.g., (0,1), exhibit a shift of $2\Delta$.
 Strikingly, peaks associated with states where both particles share the same angular momentum, e.g., $(0,0)$ and $(1,1)$, do not shift as the superfluid gap $\Delta$ increases.

 In the first case, the bounded particles with different angular momenta originate from the rupture of two Cooper pairs, as reflected by the $2\Delta$ shift.
 However, an intact Cooper pair can also bind to the impurity as a whole.
 In this case, the trapping of the Cooper pair does not require an energy cost beyond the Rydberg molecular energy.
 As a result, this process is independent of the binding energy of the Cooper pair and will not lead to a shift in the spectrum, as seen in~\Fig{fig:spectrum}(b).
 Remarkably, we find that Cooper-pair trapping occurs even when its coherence length, ${\xi(\Delta/\epsilon_\mathrm{F})\approx \hbar v_\mathrm{F}/\Delta}$, is greater than the diameter of the Rydberg potential, e.g., ${\xi(\Delta/\epsilon_\mathrm{F}=0.1)\sim2.06\,\mu\mathrm{m} >2r_{\mathrm{Ryd}}\sim0.711\,\mu\mathrm{m}}$.
-Here, $\xi$ only represents the scale for the spatial decay of the Cooper-pair wavefunction.
+Here, $\xi$ represents only the scale for the spatial decay of the Cooper-pair wave function.
+We attribute this observation to the three-dimensional geometry.
+In contrast to the one-dimensional analysis in Refs.~\cite{Chien2024Breaking,PhysRevA.111.043316}, Cooper pairs can be aligned in multiple ways around the spherical surface defined by the Rydberg radius $r_\mathrm{Ryd}$.
 Our results thus demonstrate that Cooper pairs can be trapped without disrupting its coherence.
-Moreover, Figs.~\ref{fig:spectrum}(b)--(c) suggest that the spectral weight of the trimer peak increases with the gap strength, making it more probable that Cooper-pair trapping occurs.
-In order to further investigate this mechanism, one could study how the wavefunction of the Cooper pair changes in response to the static Rydberg potential.
-This would require variational/wavefunction-based techniques, which is left for future research.
+Moreover, Figs.~\ref{fig:spectrum}(b)--(c) suggest that the spectral weight of the trimer peak increases with the gap strength while the spectral weight of the dimer peak decreases.
+Accordingly, it is more probable that Cooper-pair trapping occurs when $\xi$ is smaller, whereas for larger $\xi$, Cooper-pair breaking is preferred.
+In order to further investigate this mechanism, one could study how the wave function of the Cooper pair changes in response to the static Rydberg potential.
+This would require variational wave-function-based techniques, which is left for future research.